 What you don't want to do when you accidentally miss a mission is to conclude that since you've missed one day it's all over, you have failed at doing it perfectly, and therefore you're quitting completely.
 This approach is called “all or nothing” and it sets you up to fail because no one is perfect.

 Instead, plan ahead that if (or really when) you miss a day of the missions you won't treat it as an excuse to quit completely, but instead that you'll start again, as quickly as you can once you realize you've missed a mission or two.
+(This is, in fact, one of the characteristics of organized people, to try again and again, when needed.)

 Go ahead and start late, start over, start scared, start again.
 Just start.